kristianmandrup/authorize-mw/README.md

 Compile LiveScript files!

-This can be done either manually or from within an Editor (such as WebStorm or Sublime Text) using a LiveScript editor plugin.
+This can be done either manually or from within an editor (such as WebStorm or Sublime Text) using a LiveScript editor plugin.

 ## Architecture